Short Native Grass Seed

 Buffalo grass is a fine-leaved, native, sod-forming, warm-season, perennial and is the dominant species on the short-grass region of the central Great Plains.
 Generally, it grows 4 to 8 inches high and produces leaves less than 1/8 inch wide and 3 to 6 inches long.
 It spreads rapidly by surface runners and forms a dense, matted turf (great for lawns).

 Buffalo grass provides good grazing for livestock.
-Its palatability, prevalence, and adaptation to a wide range of soil and climatic conditions make it an important forage species of the Great Plains where it is considered a native grass.
+Its palatability, prevalence, and adaptation to a wide range of soil and climatic conditions make it an important forage species of the Great Plains where it is considered a drought tolerant native grass.
 Growth begins in mid spring and continues through the summer.

 Buffalo grass withstands long, heavy grazing better than any other native grass on ranges consistently subjected to severe use.
 It often survives as a nearly pure stand.
 Because of its excellent ground cover, ability to spread under use, wide climatic adaptation, and relative ease of establishment, Buffalo grass is ideally suited for erosion control on range and pasturelands.
 Probably the most popular of the low growing native grasses.